 University of Michigan - Ann Arbor Overview

 Located in Ann Arbor, Michigan, University of Michigan - Ann Arbor is a public institution.
-The location of U of Michigan is great for students who prefer living in an urban area.
+Ann Arbor is a great location for students who prefer city over country life.

 What Is University of Michigan - Ann Arbor Known For?

-- The 1% student loan default rate at U of Michigan is better than the national rate of 10.1%.
+- The 1% student loan default rate at U-M is better than the national rate of 10.1%.
 That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.

 - In 2017-2018, 82% of the faculty were full-time.

-- Students who graduate from U of Michigan with a bachelor's degree make about $63,400 a year.
+- Students who graduate from U-M with a bachelor's degree make about $63,400 a year.
 That's 55% more than those who graduate from other schools.

-- On average, it takes about 4.2 years for students from U of Michigan to earn a bachelor's degree.
+- On average, it takes about 4.2 years for students from U-M to earn a bachelor's degree.
 This is excellent when compared to the average of 4.4 years.

 University of Michigan - Ann Arbor Rankings

-U of Michigan is ranked #38 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+U-M is ranked #81 out of 2,320 schools in the nation for overall quality on our 2021 Best Colleges list.
 This puts it in the top 5% of all schools in the nation.
-U of Michigan also holds the #1 spot on the Best Colleges in Michigan ranking.
+U-M also holds the #3 spot on the Best Colleges in Michigan ranking.

 Where Is University of Michigan - Ann Arbor?